Turing Completeness and Sid Meier's Civilization

 Note: I'll rely mostly on the arguments of Hearn and Demaine, "Games, Puzzles, and Computation."

 I mentioned bounded Go as being PSPACE-complete and EXPTIME-complete otherwise.
 Hearn and Demaine show that two-player games with perfect information are in general EXPTIME-complete.
-So, generalized chess, generalized Go, and all these games where you can actually see your opponent's pieces are decidable (and relatively nice, since the "complete" means that they are reducible among problems within the same class).
+So, generalised chess, generalised Go, and all these games where you can actually see your opponent's pieces are decidable (and relatively nice, since the "complete" means that they are reducible among problems within the same class).
 They also show that for imperfect information (like vanilla Civ without a turn limit) are in general undecidable; even when it is space-bounded in some cases.

 But what does this mean with respect to Civ's undecidability and Turing-completeness?
 Well, if we lift the unbounded space assumption, but allow for unlimited turns, the game (now with a full-on opponent) is still very likely undecidable.
 But how can this be?
 This means that a very real game (I always play without a turn limit anyway) is able to manipulate bounded resources to perform arbitrary computation (that is, compute the infinite set R).